 Courses

 The certificate program consists of nine courses and one workplace placement.
 Courses may be taken individually or as part of the Certificate program.
 In order to receive the certificate, students must successfully complete all required courses and practicum placement.
-There will be no refund granted one week prior to the start of the program and the PD level 1 training due to material/courseware being ordered.
+There will be no refund granted one week prior to the start of the program and the PD level 1 training due to material/courseware being ordered, tuition fee may increase without prior notice.
 For the PD Level 1, participants must attend all 3 days to be eligible to write the PD Certification exam on the 3rd day.

 Courses are: